FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 > **Note**
 >
-> The SCOMP and RCOMP parameters of CFTPROT are used as a basis for
+> Note: The SCOMP and RCOMP parameters of CFTPROT are used as a basis for
 > this compression option negotiation.

 This only involves a COMPRESSION OPTION.
 This means that while the partners